berndporr/fastcgi_json_cpp_api/README.md

 Bernd Porr, mail@berndporr.me.uk

 ## Dynamic DNS
-if you (like me) have no static IP address you can use this amazing dynamic DNS service:
+if you have no static IP address you can use the the "afraid" dynamic DNS service:
 [Free DNS](http://freedns.afraid.org/)